IPA.CONF(5) IPA.CONF(5)

 This parameter should not be placed in any section.

-Included files must be owned by the user, who run ipa(8) and must not
+Included files must be owned by the user who run ipa(8) and must not be

-help of the include_files parameter, then a directory in this parameter
+help of the include_files parameter, then a directory specified in this

 Examples: